Project Activities

 Setting

-The research will take place in Project SEARCH sites, which are internship programs hosted by busineses in which school districts across Michigan may place their students.
+The research took place in Project SEARCH sites, which are internship programs hosted by businesses in which school districts across Michigan may place their students.

 Sample

-Participants will be selected from approximately 18 Project SEARCH sites.
-Within these sites, approximately 162 high school students (ages 18-26) served under the Individuals with Disabilities Education Act, and their teachers (special education teachers leading transition classes), will participate.
+Participants were selected from 18 Project SEARCH sites in Michigan.
+Within these sites, 104 high school students (ages 18-26) served under the Individuals with Disabilities Education Act and their teachers (special education teachers leading transition classes) participated in phase 1.
+In phase 2, 33 students and their teachers participated.

 Research design and methods

-Using a cluster randomized controlled trial, researchers will examine the impact of Project SEARCH + ASSET-EPASS (treatment) compared to Project SEARCH as usual (control) on student social and job readiness skills.
-Researchers at MSU will randomly assign sites to either the treatment or control condition.
-Teachers will complete student assessments for MDE/MRS at pre-intervention, upon graduation, and at 3 months post-graduation; vocational rehabilitation counselors will collect basic employment status data.
+In phase 1, using a cluster randomized controlled trial, researchers examined the impact of Project SEARCH + ASSET-EPASS (treatment, n = 7 sites) compared to Project SEARCH as usual (control, n = 8 sites) on student social and job readiness skills.
+Researchers at MSU randomly assigned sites to either the treatment or control condition.
+Teachers completed student assessments for MDE/MRS at pre-intervention and after completion of ASSET.
+Prior to completion of EPASS, the COVID-19 pandemic led to a shutdown of all Project SEARCH sites and all programming and data collection were terminated.
+In phase 2, five treatment sites and one control site re-engaged with the study.
+Teachers completed student assessment at pre-intervention, after completion of ASSET, after completion of EPASS, and at 3 months post-graduation.

 Control condition

-Classes assigned to the business-as-usual condition will engage in the current Project SEARCH program implemented in these districts.
+Classes assigned to the business-as-usual condition engaged in the current Project SEARCH program implemented in their districts.

 Key measures

-: Work-related social skills and job readiness student outcomes will be assessed by teachers using the Job Observation and Behavior Scale (quality of the student’s job performance, student’s need for supports, quality of the student’s performance compared to co-workers performing the same competitive job)and the Work Behavior Inventory (social skills, cooperativeness, work habits, work quality, and personal presentation).
-Employment outcomes include data collected from vocational rehabilitation counselors managing collection of program completion data (employment status, industry, hours worked per week, hourly wages, and fringe and social security benefits).
-Implementation fidelity of ASSET-EPASS will be measured by a fidelity checklist completed by teachers following completion of each week of the ASSET-EPASS curriculum.
+Work-related social skills and job readiness student outcomes were assessed by teachers using the Job Observation and Behavior Scale (quality of the student’s job performance, student’s need for supports, quality of the student’s performance compared to co-workers performing the same competitive job), the Work Behavior Inventory (social skills, cooperativeness, work habits, work quality, and personal presentation), and the Employment Success: Soft Skills (confidence and performance of work-related social skills in work settings).
+Employment outcomes included data collected from teachers (employment status, industry, hours worked per week, hourly wages, and fringe and social security benefits).
+Implementation fidelity of ASSET-EPASS was measured by a fidelity checklist completed by teachers following completion of each week of the ASSET-EPASS curriculum as well as two observations by trained research assistants per program.

 People and institutions involved